justin-napolitano/architect-resume/README.md

 # architect-resume

-A LaTeX-based resume template designed for architects and professionals who want a clean, customizable CV built with XeLaTeX.
-This project provides a flexible resume layout with multiple page styles and options to highlight your professional profile effectively.
+A LaTeX-based resume template tailored for architects and professionals seeking a clean, customizable CV built with XeLaTeX.
+This project offers a flexible layout with multiple page styles to effectively showcase your professional profile.

 ---